Palestinians in Iraq: During the UN Sanctions on Iraq

 The Palestinians suffered very much as a result of the UN sanctions on Iraq (1990–2003).
-Saddam Hussein's Revolution Command Council decided that Palestinians must not be allowed to invest in companies and not be allowed to invest in any kind of entrepreneurial businesses.
-They had to obtain special permissions to marry Iraqis, and Palestinians who had Iraqi mothers could not inherit their mothers.
+Saddam Hussein's Revolution Command Council decided that Palestinians must not be allowed to invest in companies and not be allowed to invest in any kind of entrepreneurial businesses; They had to obtain special permissions to marry Iraqis, and Palestinians who had Iraqi mothers could not inherit their mothers.
 Palestinians were not allowed to live in areas close to international boundaries and were not allowed to work in security sensitive areas.
 The Palestinians were also trapped inside Iraq because of the UN sanctions did not allow air travel to and from Iraq and because Iraq's neighbours did not allow the Palestinians to enter their countries.
 Palestinians were also only allowed to join the regime-backed Ba'ath Party and were not allowed to join the traditional Palestinian political organisations.

 Persecution in post–war Iraq

-After the fall of Saddam Hussein's regime in April 2003, Palestinians in Iraq were subject to discrimination, sectarian violence and ruthless killing by the Iraqi government and various militia groups.
+After the fall of Saddam Hussein's regime in April 2003, Palestinians in Iraq became the target of attacks, persecution, eviction, expulsion, harassment, rape, and killings by Shia militants, and the new Iraqi Government with militant groups particularly targeting them for their support for Saddam Hussein and that they were treated better than Shias under Saddam's Rule.
 Palestinian neighborhoods such as al-Doura, al-Hurriyya and al-Baladiyyat in Baghdad were also bombarded and attacked.
 A report by the UNHCR in 2007 provided details of the violence and persecution perpetrated against Palestinians in Iraq, which included abductions, attacks, torture by both unknown militia groups and the Iraqi Ministry of the Interior and the deaths of many Palestinian women, men and children.

 Governmental policies

 Under the newly elected Iraqi government, Palestinians were stripped of their residency permits and made to register at the Ministry of the Interior each month.
-This has proven extremely dangerous, and the fear of being shot upon entering or leaving the ministry has deterred many Palestinians from obtaining their right to residency in Iraq.
+This proved extremely dangerous, and the fear of being shot upon entering or leaving the ministry has deterred many Palestinians from obtaining their right to residency in Iraq.
 In addition, Human Rights Watch reported that Ministry of Interior officials have arbitrarily arrested, beaten, tortured, and in a few cases, forcibly disappeared Palestinian refugees.